 It should go without saying that we all care deeply about the health of our family.
 However, given the way that our health care system goes, it can feel like you’re letting everyone down if you can’t afford the quality of care that you want for them.
 However, while you can’t make it cheap, you can make health care more affordable by learning how to better fight the continuously rising costs.
 Here are a few tips that can ensure you’re giving your health care the careful cost-cutting eye that it needs.

 You may not have to pay the full costs of your own health care, of course.
 Right now, the most common form of health care financial assistance is Medicare.
+Medicare Plan G has the most comprehensive coverage and benefits of all of the Medicare Supplement plans.
 Take the time to look up and see if any of the existing Medicare packages apply to you if you can’t cover the costs of private insurance for the family by yourself.
 However, if you’re experiencing chronic illness or some form of disability, Social Security is the other form of financial assistance that you might need.
-Just be warned that if you are going to try and apply for Social Security, you might need legal help in making your claim if not’s a clear cut case.
+Just be warned that if you are going to try and apply for Social Security, you might need legal help in making your claim if not’s a clear-cut case.

 Cases of being over-billed and over-charged are a lot more common than you might think.
 For that reason alone, it’s always a good idea to take the time to look over the bill and make sure that everything there is appropriate.
 First of all, ask your health care provider for an itemized bill that will help you see exactly how much you’re getting charged for every bit of your visit or stay.
 If you see clerical errors such as wrong insurance or personal information, this can also end up increasing the costs of care so be ready to challenge anything like that.